gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 **Melville:**

 The attacks on *Moby-Dick*
-were not primarily aesthetic — they were moral.
+were not primarily aesthetic.
+They were moral.

 The book was called godless, irreverent, dangerous.
-Ahab's obsession was not a tragedy — it was a warning against pride, against the refusal to accept limits.
+Ahab's obsession was not a tragedy, it was a warning against pride, against the refusal to accept limits.

-The book's cosmological ambition — its refusal to resolve into comfortable American optimism — was experienced as a threat.
+The book's cosmological ambition, its refusal to resolve into comfortable American optimism, was experienced as a threat.

 **The pattern:**